DCC-EX/dcc-ex.github.io/docs/reference/tools/diagnostic-tools.rst

 Buy it
 -------

 Well it isn't quite a turnkey solution, but it's close.
-You need this shield and an Arduino Uno or Mega and then to download a free sketch file.
+You need this shield and an Arduino Uno or Mega and then to download our free `DCCInspector-EX <../../download/dcc-inspector-ex.html>`_  file and upload it to your microcontroller with the Arduiono IDE.
 This is really a well-designed board.
 It is not only a packet sniffer, but can also be used as a decoder with different software.
 It has a wealth of configuration options and can even deliver ACK pulses if you use it as a programmable mobile decoder.

 .. figure:: ../../_static/images/tools/iowa_scale_eng_dcc_board.jpg
    :align: left